jindian/linux_note/linux_startup/start_kernel_part_III.md

 };
 ```

-  8. `setup_memory_map` sanitize BOIS [e820](https://en.wikipedia.org/wiki/E820) map which responsed by e820 as Some e820 responses include overlapping entries.
-The following replaces the original e820 map with a new one, removing overlaps, and resolving conflicting memory types in favor of highest numbered type.
+  8. `setup_memory_map` sanitize BOIS [e820](https://en.wikipedia.org/wiki/E820) map which responsed by e820 as some e820 responses include overlapping entries, replaces the original e820 map with a new one, removing overlaps, and resolving conflicting memory types in favor of highest numbered type.
 After sanitized setup kernel e820 memory map with the updated BIOS e820 map.

 ```BIOS_e820_map